bennettpeter/MythTV-LeanCapture/README.md

 When recording ends for any reason, whether time limit, blank screen or control-C, the script navigates the fire stick back to the home screen.

+There are some input parameters available to vary the defaults.
+To see the syntax run:

+    /opt/mythtv/leancap/leanfire.sh -h

 ### Xfinity DVR

 This can be done without MythTV.
 You don't need MythTV installed.
 You can run this on a separate machine.
 This does require you to be a Comcast customer and to have the Xfinity Cloud DVR feature in your plan.
 Using the fire stick app, the android app or Firefox browser, you can search program names and set them to record from your subscribed channels.